konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 ﻿# ToDo-List
 Test and debug!

-* WIP dataverse support:
-	* test current functionality
+* WIP dataverse support: test current functionality
-	* suppress batch analyze reload of files from data provider
-	* add file type to dataverse data provider
 * FIX: batch analyze should reapply subsetting when not reloading files
 * add more default dataset types: class and school level variante, TIMSS 2023, ICILS, PIAAC, ...
 * build the MSI for IQS software center